Heavybullets8/HeavySetup/docs/scripts/heavyscript/utilities.md

 1. Opens the help menu, so you can see all of the options for the script
 2. Lists all of your internal DNS names and their ports
 3. Opens the Mount and Unmount feature, so you can mount your volumes
-4. Creates a `ix-applications` backup
+4. Opens the Backup Menu
-5. Opens the menu to restore your `ix-applications` dataset to a previous version
+> ix-application backups
-6. Opens the menu to delete an `ix-applications` backup
+5. Updates HeavyScript to the latest github release
-7. Updates HeavyScript to the latest github version
+6. Opens a menu to create, then run a HeavyScript update
-8. Opens a menu to create, then run a HeavyScript update
+7. List all of your applications, so you can open a shell or send a command to the container/pod

 <br >
 <br >